 Lenin, Trotsky, other Bolsheviks, and later the Left Opposition, far from favouring it, tried to fight the rise of the bureaucracy.
 The weakening of the proletarian vanguard and not the "Leninist theory of the party" made that fight unsuccessful.
-One can argue that some measures taken by the Bolsheviks before Lenin's death - like the temporary banning of factions at the Tenth Party Congress - might have contributed to that weakening.
+Even if one would argue that some measures taken by the Bolsheviks before Lenin's death-like the temporary banning of factions at the Tenth Party Congress-might have contributed to that weakening, this does not in any way constitute the root of the problem.